biqmind-cloudnative/cape-ansible/README.md

 Option 2:

-Access CAPE GUI with a public IP env.
+Access CAPE UI with a public IP env.

 >   Eg: Your VM is in the cloud and has a public IP e.g., 13.103.25.99